110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 • The Darkroom (USA) — 110 specialist, C-41 and E-6

-Many labs don’t have spools for 16mm / 110.
-Check in advance — Silbersalz35 and Fotoimpex are the safest options in Germany.
+Many labs don’t have reels for 16mm / 110.
+Check in advance — Fotoimpex is one of the safest options in Germany.

-For home development, you need a development tank and a spool that holds 16mm film:
+For home development you need a development tank and a reel that holds 16mm film:

-110 pocket film and 16mm movie film use exactly the same film width (16mm).
+110 Pocket Film and 16mm Movie Film use exactly the same film width (16mm).
 So if you own a Bolex H16, a Krasnogorsk K-3, an Arriflex 16ST, or another 16mm film camera and want to develop a test strip yourself — our reel fits.
-For Minox 8×11 (9.5mm) there is a special, narrower reel: Minox 9.5mm Developing Reel (SKU 1505p).
+For Minox 8×11 (9.5mm) there is a special, narrower reel: Developer Reel Minox 9.5mm (SKU 1505p).

 6. Digitizing — Methods Compared